Coresight-Group/vigil-ai/README.md

 **Step 3A: Text to Tokens**

-Text broken into subword tokens using WordPiece tokenization.
+The text is broken into subword tokens (smaller than words) using WordPiece tokenization.
+Each token is assigned a unique ID number that the neural network understands.
+Special tokens [CLS] and [SEP] mark the start and end.

 ```python
 # Input text